AndreiMotinga/terminal/README.md

 - Scan these items in this order: CCCCCCC; Verify the total price is $7.25.
 - Scan these items in this order: ABCD; Verify the total price is $15.40.

-### NOTES:

-1. I don't display $ as it's more of a presentation logic and I would normally have it somewhere in the view or other view helpers.
-It's fairly easy to add it to `#total`, in case it's necessary.
-2. Normally I prefer to have [tests without mystery guests](https://robots.thoughtbot.com/mystery-guest), but in this particular case setting up terminal and pricing variable before test runs seem appropriate because of simplicity.
-3. Discounts could be an array if we wanted the system to be more flexible.
-However, it wasn't part of the task, and I didn't want "overcomplecate" things without the need.
-In case we had more logic, at some point it would make sense to extract Item into its own class and possibly handle item total price there, leaving Terminal (ShoppingCart) to only care about combinations of items and total price.
-4. Testing with help of `@items` isn't necessary, arguably, a better design would completely hide them from the outside world.
-It's up for discussion and doesn't take much to refactor.
-5. Depending on the styleguide we could document methods.
-In my experience most of the projects don't do it.